 Applying to college is a demanding process, and for many students, taking the ACT is usually one of the more challenging steps.
-Fortunately, a good ACT prep book can help alleviate a lot of your concern and worry surrounding the test and help you achieve your best possible score.
+Fortunately, a good ACT prep book can help alleviate a lot of your concerns and worry surrounding the test and help you achieve your best possible score.

 At BestReviews, our goal is to help make shopping as simple as possible.
 We purchase all our own products, so our recommendations are objective.
 We consult with experts to help determine the most crucial features in the items we’re evaluating, and then we field test some of the top products to see how well they perform.
 All of that research allows us to pass along the key information you need to make the right shopping decisions.